By using this site, you agree to the Privacy Policy and Terms of Use.

 • 6-8 tbsp ice water

-• 1 tbsp white vinegar or lemon juice (optional, tenderizes dough)
+• 1 tbsp white vinegar or lemon juice (optional)

 Instructions

 1. Mix flour and salt.
-In a large bowl, whisk together sifted flour and salt evenly.
+Whisk sifted flour and salt in a chilled bowl until combined.

 2. Cut in fats.
 Add cold butter and shortening.
-Using a pastry blender or your fingers, quickly cut the fat into the flour until the mixture resembles coarse crumbs with pea-sized bits of butter.
+Use a pastry cutter, two knives or fingers to create a coarse crumb with pea-sized fat pieces.

 3. Add ice water and acid.
-Drizzle in ice water one tablespoon at a time, and the vinegar or lemon juice if using, gently mixing until dough just holds together when pinched.
-Avoid overmixing.
+Drizzle in ice water one tablespoon at a time with vinegar or lemon if using.
+Mix until the dough just holds when pinched.

 4. Form dough disks.
-Divide dough into two equal parts, form each into a flat disk, wrap tightly in plastic wrap, and chill for 1 hour to firm fats and relax gluten.
+Divide into two disks, wrap tightly in plastic and chill for at least 1 hour to firm fats and relax gluten.

 5. Roll out dough.
-On a lightly floured surface, roll out one disk to a 12-inch circle, rotating to maintain shape and prevent sticking.
-Don’t over-flour the surface; use minimal flour to avoid toughening the dough.
+On a lightly floured surface, roll one disk into a 12-inch circle, rotating frequently to keep shape and thickness even.

 6. Transfer and shape.
-Loosely roll dough around the rolling pin and gently unroll into your pie pan.
-Press lightly to fit without stretching, patch any cracks by pinching small dough pieces together.
+Loosely roll dough around your pin and unroll into the pan.
+Fit gently without stretching; patch any cracks with small bits of dough.

 7. Chill before baking.
-Chill the assembled crust for 15 minutes in the refrigerator-this reduces shrinkage during baking.
+Chill the assembled crust 15 minutes to reduce edge shrinkage during baking.

 Tips for Success

-• Use the coldest fats possible to maintain distinct layers.
+• Use the coldest fats possible to preserve distinct layers.

-• Incorporate vinegar or lemon juice to inhibit gluten overdevelopment for a tender bite.
+• Incorporate vinegar or lemon juice to limit gluten strength for a tender bite.

-• Rest dough in the fridge after mixing and before rolling for ease of handling and better texture.
+• Rest dough in the fridge after mixing and before rolling for easier handling.

 Serving Suggestions